uspki/policies/certificate-policy.md

 - Certificate Revocation Lists (CRLs) for all issued certificates
 - Online Certificate Status Protocol responses for all issued certificates
 - CPS documents
-- Subscriber Agreements
+- Terms of Use Agreements
 - Audit Letters

 CPS documents and Audit Letters shall not be redacted.

-Each CA shall ensure that its Certificate from the Root CA and the certificate status services (i.e. CRL and OCSP) for issued certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.
+Each CA shall ensure that its Certificate from the Root CA and the certificate status services for issued certificates are available through a Repository 24 hours a day, 7 days a week with a minimum of 99.5% availability overall per year.

 ## 2.2 Publication of information
 The FPKIPA shall publicly post this CP on \<INSERT URL>, ensuring it is readily accessible on a 24x7 basis.